Amutheezan/amutheezan.github.io/ice.md

 ## **First Day : 2014.10.27**

 That day, Actually I have no idea about this "ICE" rather than the things heard from the mentoring session and seniors.
 But Unlike I worried, it was a very pleasant class that day, just listening to what I am hearing spending that 2 hours with my thoughts.
-And that how it ended up finally but maybe that was not a good day of the start but I feel lucky when it comes to the End of semester :).
+And that how it ended up finally but maybe that was not a good day of the start but I feel lucky when it comes to the End of semester :relaxed:.
 Nothing is Strange at Final: Everything is Strange at Beginning.
-A quiet enough philosophy we are following years and years :P :)
+A quiet enough philosophy we are following years and years :stuck_out_tongue_closed_eyes: :relaxed:

 ## **Ideas and Concepts**

 I get some basic ideas about the kinds of stuff.
 Especially in Object Oriented Programming and Embedded System Programming.
 I divide those kinds of stuff into categories and I will share the Experience.

-#### Object Oriented Programming (OOPS :P :) )
+#### Object Oriented Programming (OOPS :stuck_out_tongue_closed_eyes: :relaxed: )

 It was quite similar we just concern about some practical real-time scenarios unlike the typical examples provided.
 I was grateful to have such a good professor to nicely explain all the principles ineffective way to understand by poor kids like me.
 I loved the way of teaching.
-Initially, when I start studying class it looks like to strange because most of the lessons and ideas are new to me. but later on, teaching with proper examples, and practice questions help me to improve on my OOPS skills. :) :P
+Initially, when I start studying class it looks like to strange because most of the lessons and ideas are new to me. but later on, teaching with proper examples, and practice questions help me to improve on my OOPS skills. :relaxed: :stuck_out_tongue_closed_eyes:

 #### Embedded Programming

 This was strange at the beginning because actually, I have no idea till I studied deeply in the coming semesters.
 I will share the experience regarding that more deeply in the related parts.
-Keep Smiling :).
+Keep Smiling :relaxed:.

 #### **Development and Improvement**